 The judicial officers of the Supreme Court of Victoria are its judges, associate judges and judicial registrars.
 For a current list of our judiciary see our Judicial Organisational Chart.

 To contact a judicial officer of the Supreme Court, visit the Judicial Support Contacts page.

 The past judges and associate judges page lists all past judicial officers dating back to 1852.

 Judges preside over court proceedings, either alone, as part of a panel or with a jury.
 Most importantly they are impartial decision-makers in the pursuit of justice.
 The judge provides an independent and impartial assessment of the facts and how the law applies to those facts.
 Their role is to interpret the law, assess the evidence and control how hearings and trials are conducted.

 How judges are appointed

 Supreme Court judges are appointed by the Governor of Victoria upon recommendation by the Attorney-General after consultation with the Chief Justice.
 Judges must retire when they reach the age of 70.

 View the list of current Supreme Court judges.

 Reserve judges are either retired or interstate judges who have been appointed as reserve judges of the Supreme Court under the Constitution Act 1975.
 Appointments are made by the Governor in Council for a period of five years with engagements to undertake the duties of a judge of the Court made by the Chief Justice during that period.

-You can learn more about the role and judicial function of the Supreme Court's associate judges including how they are appointed.
+You can learn more about the Supreme Court's associate judges including how they are appointed.